Host Your Own AI Agent with OpenClaw - Free 1-Click Setup!

 export CATALINA_OPTS="$CATALINA_OPTS -Xms512m -Xmx1024m -XX:MaxPermSize=256m"

-For most small to medium applications, starting with 512MB and allowing growth to 1GB works well.
+For most small to medium apps, 512MB starting with a 1GB ceiling works as a baseline.

 <Connector port="8080" protocol="HTTP/1.1"